From Patient to Advocate:

 “GBS is an autoimmune disease that affects the myelin sheath of certain nerves.
-It can cause severe muscle weakness and pain throughout the body,” says Dr. Devara, Medical Director of Marianjoy’s Subacute Program.
+It can cause severe muscle weakness and pain throughout the body,” says Dr. Devara, a Regional Medical Group physician at Marianjoy.
 In Tracy’s case, the GBS progressed quickly, rendering her unable to walk for the first couple of weeks.
 Four plasma treatments and in October, along with medications, helped reduce the severity and duration of the Guillain-Barré episode, but both were taxing on Tracy’s system—and sometimes, left her feeling even weaker.

 Though she was scared, Tracy’s determination never flagged.
 “I never even considered the possibility I might never walk again,” she recalls.
 “I just knew I didn’t want to stay in the hospital.
 This was my life, and I wanted to fight to get it back.”
 Tracy needed to rebuild her strength, and her doctor recommended physical therapy at Marianjoy for the next step.
 “That was the biggest turning point in the whole experience,” she says.
 “As soon as I got to Marianjoy, I recovered rapidly.”

 Tracy credits her therapy at Marianjoy for her improvement, and her determination and hard work helped her thrive in the program.
 She also credits her parents, three siblings, and many friends for their immense support, both for their encouragement and frequent visits.
 “They were my secret weapon,” she says.
 “No one can go through trauma without support.”